Lip Lift in Thailand Your guide to cost, top surgeons & hospitals

 When Will You See Final Results?

-The lift itself is visible immediately — you will see shorter philtrum distance and more vermilion show as soon as the swelling drops.
+The lift itself is visible immediately, you will see shorter philtrum distance and more vermilion show as soon as the swelling drops.
 But the real question with a lip lift is the scar, not the shape.
-The incision line takes 3–6 months to mature from pink and slightly raised to a fine, flat line that blends into the nose-lip crease.
+The incision line settles over the first few months from pink and slightly raised toward a fine line that blends into the nose-lip crease, though a scar can keep maturing and fading for up to two years.
 Judging your result before three months is premature because scar maturation is still underway.

 Risks and Safety of Lip Lift Surgery